 Krasnaya Polyana is located about 25 miles northeast of Sochi.
 There is a high-speed train line from Sochi to Krasnaya Polyana (25 minutes).
 The best airport to use is Sochi, which can be accessed via international flights from Istanbul.
 An alternate approach is via Alder.
 There is an airport in Alder and then you can use either a bus or taxi to the ski area.
 Keep in mind that a visa is required to enter Russia from most countries, and the visa process can be quite lengthy.

-Overall, Krasnaya Polyana is the 1st most popular snowboard & freeride destination of all 23 snowboarding resorts in Russia.
+Overall, Krasnaya Polyana is the 1st most popular snowboard & freeride destination of all 4 snowboarding resorts in Republic Of Georgia.